cdg66/BUS_figures/README.md

 #### Bomerang Messages (B)

 Bomerang Messages, like in their name sugest, are meant to come back to the sender.
 Uppon reception of a (B) message the reciver use it to perform an action and then send back the same message with modifcation according to that action.
-The (B) message are an exception because the must support the Bus Position Identification messages, otherwise who everyone on the bus would send back the message.
-Sending back the same message ensure that it was recived correctly and allow de syncronisation of transaction(the back and forth can happen with other message seprating them).
+The (B) message are an exception because they must support the Bus Position Identification messages, otherwise everyone on the bus would send back the message.
+Sending back the same message also ensure that it was recived correctly and allow de syncronisation of transaction(the back and forth can happen with other message seprating them).
 An example would be an I2C read on the bus.
 A controller  coul ask for read of W adress X i2c salve on the Y I2C bus of Z bridge.
 The bridge would respond after performing the read that he recived n bytes of data from W adress X i2c salve on the Y I2C bus by sending back the same message but swapping the reciver/tranciver byte of the [BPI] and appedning the readed data.

 #### Stream Messages (S)